Skip to main content Skip to footer

 If you own a property, you must repair and maintain your property to meet the standards outlined in the Property Standards and Yard Bylaw.
 If the property does not comply, you must remove any buildings, structures, garbage, rubbish, waste or other accumulations.

-If you own rental properties, you should regularly them to ensure compliance with the bylaw and inform tenants of their responsibilities in keeping their yards free from debris and violations.
+If you own rental properties, you should regularly inspect them to ensure compliance with the bylaw and inform tenants of their responsibilities in keeping their yards free from debris and violations.

 If you are a property owner and disagree with the order issued by the Property Standards Office, you can appeal by submitting a notice of appeal to the Property Standards Committee, within 14 days.
 The Property Standards Committee has the power to cancel, modify or confirm the order.